Artist

 Surely a nice listen even if the strange lyrics, which sound still relevant sometimes, and the dissonant voice can be slightly difficult to accept at first.

-Celi also released a solo single in 1971 with the same line-up as the album except for guitarist Coppa being replaced by Silvio Feo.
+Celi also released a solo single in 1971 with a line-up including bassist Silvio Feo.

-In 1973 the group played at "Festival d'Avanguardia e Nuove Tendenze" held in Naples, and in 1975 their Uomo cosa fai appeared on TV in a popular program, Adesso Musica, as if the group was going to be back on the musical scenes.
-Around the same time as these events, the Follia LP was reissued, but the band was never able to come back from oblivion.
+In 1973, year of release of the LP, the group played at "Festival d'Avanguardia e Nuove Tendenze" held in Naples, and in 1975 their Uomo cosa fai appeared on TV in a popular program, Adesso Musica, as if the group was going to be back on the musical scenes, but the band was never able to come back from oblivion.

-Drummer Roberto Ciscognetti has played since 1980 with Popularia, and still also plays with Renzo Arbore & his Orchestra Italiana, with a repertoire of old songs from the italian and neapolitan tradition.
-His brother Ciro Ciscognetti played with Napoli Centrale.
+Drummer Roberto Ciscognetti has played since 1980 with Popularia and up to the present with Renzo Arbore & his Orchestra Italiana, with a repertoire of old songs from the Italian and neapolitan tradition.
+His brother Ciro Ciscognetti played with Napoli Centrale and until now in the piano bar circuit, as did the leader Antonio Cavallaro (Fabio Celi).

 LP